QuantEcon/lecture-python-advanced.myst/_sources/black_litterman.md

 It is explicit in the above equation that time dependence in the data inflates the variance of the mean estimator through the covariance terms.

 Moreover, as we can see, a higher sampling frequency---smaller
 $h$---makes all the covariance terms larger, everything else being fixed.

 This implies a relatively slower rate of convergence of the sample average for high-frequency data.

-Intuitively, the stronger dependence across observations for high-frequency data reduces the "information content" of each observation relative to the IID case.
+Intuitively, stronger dependence across observations for high-frequency data reduces the "information content" of each observation relative to the IID case.

 We can upper bound the variance term in the following way